 A little bit on the history of my hair

 First off, that little disclaimer – I am not a hairdresser, but I’ve been bleaching and dyeing my hair for eleven years now so I know what to do, what not to do and what my own hair can take.
-I know what happens when bleaching goes wrong – my poor 16 year old self figured that out when I used a load of 40vol bleach on the ends of my hair, turned it into elastic and snapped off.
-I’ve also been every colour under the sun, I know 20vol is the best for my hair as it’s quite thin and doesn’t deal well with anything stronger, etc etc.
+I know what happens when bleaching goes wrong, too!
+My poor 16 year old self figured that out when I used a load of 40vol bleach on the ends of my hair, turned it into elastic and snapped off.
+I’ve also been every colour under the sun.
+I know 20vol is the best for my hair as it’s quite thin and doesn’t deal well with anything stronger, etc.

-My hair is currently pink, having bleached it up from dyed brown, a little dry and kind of frizzy.
-I’ve known about Knight & Wilson for ages but it wasn’t long ago that I first tried their Colour Freedom dye in the shade Magenta Dream and was instantly converted (the nicest smelling hair dye I’ve ever used, but more on that in a later post).
+My hair is currently pink, having bleached it up from dyed brown,.
+It’s also a little dry and kind of frizzy.
+I’ve known about Knight & Wilson for ages but it wasn’t long ago that I first tried their Colour Freedom dye in the shade Magenta Dream and was instantly converted.
+It’s also the nicest smelling hair dye I’ve ever used, but more on that in a later post).

-As with any bleach, there is some damage and my fair share of split ends.
+As with anyone with bleached hair, I have some damage and my fair share of split ends.
 Right now I’ve been keeping it pink, bleaching my roots as and when they grow out and that’s it to minimise damage.

 However, I recently decided to shake up my purple dip dye and add some more blue tones into it, so I bleached out my roots and ends, and in between that and adding the colour, I went ahead and applied the PurePlex treatment to minimise the damage after bleaching.

 The first thing I’ll say about this is the process is SO easy and full instructions are included in the kit.
-You shampoo with the clarifying shampoo to remove residue and product build up, apply the bond protecting treatment and leave for 5 minutes, then add the bond reconstructing treatment on top of that for another 15 minutes, rinse and condition as usual then you’re good to go!
-I wouldn’t say any of the products have a noticeable scent to them – they’re not unscented, but they’re just pleasantly light.
-Part 2, the bond protecting treatment, is the hardest part of all of it – it’s a liquid that you’re applying to towel dried hair so it’s not the easiest to apply but also not difficult by any stretch of the imagination!
+You shampoo with the clarifying shampoo to remove residue and product build up to start.
+Then, apply the bond protecting treatment and leave for 5 minutes, add the bond reconstructing treatment on top of that for another 15 minutes, rinse and condition as usual then you’re good to go!
+I wouldn’t say any of the products have a noticeable scent to them – they’re not unscented, but they’re pleasantly light.
+Part 2, the bond protecting treatment, is the hardest part of all of it.
+It’s a liquid that you’re applying to towel dried hair so it’s not the easiest to apply but also not difficult by any stretch of the imagination!

-After PurePlex – PLEASE excuse this colour, I’d bleached the purple out and it was before I added more colour.
-A difference isn’t really noticeable to the eye but my hair feels incredible.
+After PurePlex – a difference isn’t really noticeable to the eye but my hair feels incredible.

 Appearance-wise, I don’t think my hair looks much sleeker but I think that’s just my hair – no matter what I do to it, “sleek” would not be the word to describe it so I tend to just rock the “all over the place” look and go with it.
-However, this PurePlex witchcraft is the stuff of magic – what’s more, there’s enough left in the bond protecting and repairing treatments for at least another application, so it’s fantastic value.
+However, this PurePlex witchcraft is the stuff of magic – what’s more, there’s enough left in the bond protecting and repairing treatments for at least another application if not two, so it’s fantastic value.

 Claiming to “rebuild the hair’s natural structure, restore strength, elasticity and volume and protect against future damage and breakage” is pretty bold, I have to say, but I’m 100% behind it and have been recommending to everyone I know who suffers with dry and damaged hair from colouring and processing.